gauthma/pybackup/README.md

 	 it in settings:remote_backup_tmp_path.
  - encrypt that tarball using GnuPG with symmetric encryption, and a user supplied pass-phrase.
-This creates an archive in the same location as above, with the extension *.tar.gz.gpg.
+This creates an archive in the same location as above, with the extension `.tar.gz.gpg`.
- - scp the encrypted archive to settings:remote_backup_dir_name in the machine settings:remote_site.
+ - scp the encrypted archive to `remote_backup_dir_name` in the machine settings:remote_site.
 Due note that this last setting must be something that can appended to "scp " and connect successfully.
  - remove (clean up) the files created on the local machine.

+Ideally, you should configure your machine so that `scp` can access it without requiring a password, e.g. with a key that access a hardened account.

-For your convenience, the capability of decrypting the tar.gz.gpg is also provided: just call the script with "-d archive_name.tar.gz.gpg".
+For your convenience, the capability of decrypting the `tar.gz.gpg` is also provided: just call the script with `-d archive_name.tar.gz.gpg`.
 You'll be prompted for the password, and the decrypted version archive_name.tar.gz will be produced in the current folder.

 Install
 ---